saasbook/flipped-demos/ch02-saas/README.md

 # SaaS/Sinatra demos

+## HTML and CSS (directory `html-css`)

+The file `simplified-bootstrap-template.html` is based on a simplified version of one of the templates found at `getbootstrap.com`.
+Some things to notice:

+* The first line `<!doctype html>` declares the document type.
+HTML has gone through a number of revisions, and `<!doctype html>` refers to HTML 5.
+Other values instead of `html` can be used to indicate a page that complies with an older version of the standard.

+* The entire HTML document consists of a single element `<html>` (find the closing tag `</html>` at the end).
+The general structure in terms of nested elements is:

+  html
+    head
+      link  (optional tags for stylesheets)
+      script (optional tags to pull in JavaScript code) meta   (optional tags containing info about the page itself) title  (optional page title, displays in browser's window titlebar)

+    body
+      (various HTML elements making up the page body)

+* In this case, the `<link rel="stylesheet">` tag loads the Bootstrap CSS stylesheet directly from Bootstrap's own servers.
+(We'll learn what the `integrity` and `crossorigin` attributes refer to later in the course.)
+There is also an additional stylesheet `custom.css` that can selectively override some styles in the Bootstrap stylesheet, because it is loaded later.
+This is a common pattern: load a basic stylesheet and selectively customize or add a few elements of your own.

+* Install the Web Developer Extension for your browser (it's available for Chrome, Firefox, Safari, IE, and many others), and while viewing the page, try temporarily disabling all styles.
+This lets you see how CSS can affect the visual layout of the page without any changes at all to the page's HTML.
+Note especially the ability to lay out the tiles (cards) in a grid; what happens to the grid when styles are disabled?

+* Try finding some elements with borders in the example, and using Bootstrap's online documentation, change them to have borders on all four sides.

+* Try making the prices of each plan display in a different color, such as red.
+(Hint: notice what CSS class(es) are applied to those elements, and override those classes in `custom.css` to achieve the effect you want.)

+* Harder: Try making the list of features on each card display in another color.
+Hint: add a CSS class to the `<li>` elements and then write a CSS rule in `custom.css` to style elements of that class.

+Main takeaway: HTML tags represent "low level" elements such as paragraphs, list items, headings, etc.  Bootstrap gives you "higher level" components such as cards, navbars, etc., and lets you add borders to elements

 ## HTTP plumbing basics

 * HTTP via Netcat.
 Show just returning simple text to display in browser (`nc -l 8000` and point browser at `localhost:8000/helloworld`)